Eden Prairie, Minnesota: History

+The city was originally named "Eden" in 1853 by the writer Elizabeth F. Ellet, who chose the name because of her admiration of the "beautiful prairie" that occupies the southern part of town.
 Eden Prairie's town board held its first meeting in a log schoolhouse on May 11, 1858, the same day Minnesota became a state.
+In the 1870s, a post office called Washburn was established in Eden Prairie Township and would be discontinued in 1903.
+Also that decade, a depot along the Minneapolis-St. Louis Railroad was constructed near modern Eden Prairie Road and Highway 212.
+A replica on restricted land was built in 2022 beside the Minnesota River Bluffs LRT Regional Trail.

 Eden Prairie's farming community grew slowly over the years.
+For most of its existence, Eden Prairie was a slow-growing, pastoral village on the far southwest fringes of the Twin Cities.
+Between 1880 and 1960, Eden Prairie's population only grew from about 739 to 2,000.
 Flying Cloud Airport was the first sign of big development in 1946.
 The 1960s and 1970s were decades of growth for the city's parks and recreation system.
 In the mid-1970s, the community gained a higher profile with the addition of Interstate Highway 494 and the Eden Prairie Center mall.
 Eden Prairie became a village in 1962 and a statutory city in 1974.
 One of Eden Prairie's popular lakes, Staring Lake, is named for Jonas Platt Staring (1809–1894), who built the first house by the lake.

-Etymology

-The city was originally named "Eden" in 1853 by the writer Elizabeth F. Ellet, who chose the name because of her admiration of the "beautiful prairie" that occupies the southern part of town.